BestTimesToVisit.com Logo

 food

 Don't miss out on fresh seafood!
-Many local eateries, especially in coastal towns like Port Barton and Coron, offer 'paluto' services where you can choose your fresh catch and have it cooked to your liking.
+Many local eateries, especially in coastal towns, offer 'paluto' services where you can choose your fresh catch and have it cooked to your liking.
 Try Kinilaw (Filipino ceviche) and La Paz Batchoy (a hearty noodle soup) for authentic local flavors.

 safety